Soham-coder/verification-blog/src/posts/blog/category-test.md

 reg c;
 always_ff@(posedge clk)
 begin
  c <= a;//LHS will be evaluated in active region and RHS will be updated in NBA region.
-So c will get value of a, and b will get value of c if they are printed by system task $strobe which occurs at the NBA region.
-It will synthesize to 2 f/fs - 1st flop with i/p as a and o/p as c - 2nd flop with i/p as c and o/p as b, both clocked by the same clock "clk" b <= c; //This also leads to addition of pipeline registers where we put registers or f/fs in critical path i.e., longest combinational loop to break it down into shorter sequential paths end
+So c will get value of a, and b will get value of c
+ //Their values will be reflected if they are printed by system task $strobe which occurs at the NBA region.
+ //It will synthesize to 2 f/fs - 1st flop with i/p as a and o/p as c
+ //2nd flop with i/p as c and o/p as b, both clocked by the same clock "clk" b <= c;
+ //This is also the way for addition of pipeline registers where we put registers or f/fs in critical path i.e., longest combinational loop to break it down into shorter sequential paths end
 ```